|

 He

 is from Purulia district of West Bengal.
 He is basically a poet.
 However, his works did not confine to poetry only.
-He also had written many articles on Social reforms.
+He had also written many articles on Social reforms.

-getabon Samaj (Our society is like this).
+this) and Nonkan getabon Samaj (Our society is like this).

 Rabilal